-- Systems for Awards Management-Exclusion Records Private - List of Excluded Individuals/Entities (LEIE) - System for Award Management (SAM) Entity Registration Records, Private - Any resulting matches are provided to the OCFO for determination of payment.
-The IBC has provided DNP services for the Commission since August 2013.
+- Systems for Awards Management-Exclusion Records Private - List of Excluded Individuals/Entities (LEIE) - System for Award Management (SAM) Entity Registration Records, Private

+Any resulting matches are provided to the OCFO for determination of payment.

-Number of payments reviewed for improper payments Dollars of payments reviewed for improper payments Number of payments stopped Dollars of payments stopped Number of improper payments reviewed and not stopped Dollars of improper payments reviewed and not stopped Reviews with the DMF only All agency payments submitted to shared service provider \$13.0M 1 0 0 0 0 Reviews with all other databases 2 All agency payments submitted to shared service provider \$13.0M 0 0 1 \$5,580
+Number of payments reviewed for improper payments Dollars of payments reviewed for improper payments Number of payments stopped Dollars of payments stopped Number of improper payments reviewed and not stopped Dollars of improper payments reviewed and not stopped Reviews with the DMF only All agency payments submitted to shared service provider \$ 10.7M 1 0 0 0 0 Reviews with all other databases 2 All agency payments submitted to shared service provider \$ 10.7M 0 0 0 0

-1 \$13.0M is cash disbursements paid to non-Federal vendors.
-Total non-Federal payments are \$14.2M; difference of \$1.2M is accounts payable or amounts obligated to be paid.
+1 \$10.7M is cash disbursements paid to non-Federal vendors.
+Total non-Federal payments are \$12.3M; difference of \$1.6M is accounts payable or amounts obligated to be paid.

-2 Databases are 1) Systems for Awards Management-Exclusion Records - Private; 2) List of Excluded Individuals/Entities (LEIE); and 3) System for Award Management (SAM) Entity Registration Records, Private.
+2 Databases are 1) Systems for Awards Management-Exclusion Records - Private; 2) List of Exculded Individuals/Entities (LEIE); and 3) System for Award Management (SAM) Entity Registration Records, Private.